bbennett905/GLRenderer/README.md

     * Improved memory management system
     * Create more primitives (possibly generating vertices & indices)
     * Load scenes from file
-* See in-file TODOs for others...
-* And hopefully lots more, later on

 # License #